-In the Sensorial subject, each one will have a primary goal (a focus area), which will be one of the nine categories within the subject.
+In the Sensorial subject, each one will have a primary goal (a focus area).
+This will be one of the nine categories within the subject.

 In later training sessions, we will go over the specifics of each of these nine categories.

-But, for the time being, you must leave this training with an understanding of why these works are so important, okay?
+My goal is for you to leave this training with an understanding of why these works are so important, okay?

-Keep in mind that, while you are watching or listening to this training, you will be able to gain a great deal more information than what is contained in this blog post.
+Keep in mind one thing while you are watching or listening to this training.
+You will be able to gain a great deal more information than what is contained in this blog post.

-I truly hope you will take the time to watch or listen and take notes on what you are about to learn.
+I truly hope you’ll take the time to watch or listen and take notes.

 Hopefully, this will be of assistance to you now and in the future.